Nicias: Final assessments

 Having considered why the Syracusans killed Nicias, Thucydides said: "This or the like was the cause of the death of a man who, of all the Hellenes in my time, least deserved such a fate, seeing that the whole course of his life had been regulated with strict attention to virtue".

-Hugh Chisholm summarised Nicias by saying: "At all events it is clear that the management of so great an enterprise was a task far beyond his powers.
+According to the Encyclopædia Britannica Eleventh Edition: "At all events it is clear that the management of so great an enterprise was a task far beyond his powers.
 He was a man of conventional respectability and mechanical piety, without the originality which was required to meet the crisis which faced him".

 J. B. Bury held that the two main causes of Athens' Sicilian disaster were Nicias himself and the assembly which appointed him to command.
 Nicias was a pious conservative who invariably put caution first because he was indecisive, vacillating, and feared the consequences of failure.
 In Athens, all generals and politicians rose to power with the assent of the assembly, and Bury concludes his case by saying: "In estimating the character of the Athenian people, we must not forget their choice of this hero of conscientious indecision".

 Nicholas Hammond said Nicias "paraded his sincere belief in oracles and omens" as the basis of his military successes to 415.
 Though Nicias should have been the political successor of Pericles, "he lacked the intellectual ability to lead the young aristocrats, and the spiritual qualities to fire the people as a whole".

 James Tucci, a military historian at the U.S. Air Force's School of Advanced Air and Space Studies, made Nicias, particularly his decisions during the Sicilian Expedition, the subject of his entry in the 2022 anthology The Worst Military Leaders in History:

 The strategic impact of Nicias's failure in leading the Sicilian Expedition was catastrophic, and Nicias clearly and repeatedly demonstrated the characteristics of an incompetent military commander.
 He failed to understand his situation, from beginning to end.
 He was inept at logistics, tactics and operations.
 He hesitated constantly, missing many golden opportunities to take advantage of Syracusan weakness and allowing the city to recover, to be reinforced and to turn the tide of near defeat into decisive victory.
 His indecisiveness was amplified by his fear of being blamed for the failure of the expedition.
 In the end, his incompetence did not just result in defeat on the battlefield, but in the annihilation of nearly every member of the Athenian army and fleet in Sicily, the flower of Athenian citizenry, a catastrophe that led to the fall of the Athenian Empire.